gschofl/ncbi/README.md

-Download the first 10 proteins
+Download the first 10 proteins.
+The default retrieval type is `fasta` and gets parsed into an `AAStringSet` or `DNAStringSet`.
+Parsing can be turned of by setting the attribute `parse = FALSE`.

 ```r